 Enchanted Rock, LLC, recently commissioned an analysis by the Brattle Group (Enchanted Rock 2020).
 The analysis compared both criteria pollutant emissions and carbon dioxide emissions of natural gas ICEs against Tier 2 and Tier 4 emission standards for petroleum diesel fired engines.
-The proposed 36, 3-MW engines would meet Tier 4 emission standards.
-The three smaller life safety generators would meet Tier 2 emission standards, except for PM, which would be controlled by DPFs to meet the Tier 4 emission standard.
+The proposed 36, 3-MW engines would meet Tier 4 emission standards, except for PM, which would be controlled by DPFs to meet the Tier 4 emission standard.
 Information for the natural gas ICE is primarily based on test data for an Enchanted Rock system.
 As shown in Appendix D, the test results from Enchanted Rock, LLC, show that NOx and volatile organic compounds (VOC) emissions would reduce by more than 99 percent using natural gas ICEs compared to diesel engines that meet Tier 2 or Tier 4 emission standards.
 The PM emissions would reduce by more than 95 percent using natural gas ICEs compared to diesel engines that meet Tier 4 emission standards.
 There would be less reduction in carbon monoxide (CO) and sulfur dioxide (SO2) emissions (about 86 percent reduction for CO and about 56 percent reduction for SO2).
 The Enchanted Rock report did not include toxics emissions testing data.
 However, these are expected to be reduced due to the reductions reported for VOCs and PM.
+It should be noted that the emissions data for natural gas ICEs shown in Table D-9 of Appendix D were based on source testing data.
+However, in its recent comment letter (Public 2021e), Enchanted Rock provided new guaranteed emission levels based on recent emissions source testing on its new Standard California Genset Unit (Public 2021e).
+The conclusions regarding the comparison of the emissions of the natural gas ICEs and those for the proposed project would not change using the new guaranteed emission levels from Enchanted Rock.

-3 Along Santa Teresa Blvd. to Ignacio Ave.
+Along Santa Teresa Blvd. to Ignacio Ave.

-4 Along Metcalf Road, Monterey Road, Bernal Way, San Ignacio Ave to Great Oaks Blvd.
+Along Metcalf Road, Monterey Road, Bernal Way, San Ignacio Ave to Great Oaks Blvd.